altalt-org/Lightning-SimulWhisper/README.md

 # SimulStreamingMLX

+⚠️ This is a very unfinished project.
+Please feel free to leave issues or pull requests when you find problems ⚠️

 SimulStreamingMLX implements Whisper model for simultaneous transcription using **MLX** (Apple's machine learning framework) and **CoreML** for optimal performance on Apple Silicon devices.
 It uses the AlignAtt policy for streaming speech recognition.

 **This implementation enables real-time speech-to-text (STT) on Apple Silicon devices**, achieving sub-second latency while maintaining high transcription quality through the combination of MLX's optimized decoder and CoreML's Neural Engine acceleration.